lockevod/Karoo-GPS-Style/README.md

 # Karoo Hammerhead Style

-Mapsforge map style for OpenAndroMaps optimized for Karoo 2/3 and MTB by Enderthor ForoMTB
+Mapsforge map style for OpenAndroMaps optimized for Karoo 2/3 and MTB by Enderthor

 ## Instructions:
 Backup original karoo theme (offline_v8.xml) before replacing it with this one.